-Increasing growth in enterprise sectors and demands for greater mobility have helped the unified communications markets grow rapidly over the past decade.
-And this trend looks to continue; forecasters have projected a continued 13 percent growth through 2023.
+Increasing growth in enterprise sectors and high demand for greater mobility have helped the unified communications markets grow rapidly over the past decade.
+And this trend seems to continue; forecasters have projected a continued 13% growth through 2023.
 More significant, however, is the shift among small and medium businesses to adopt unified communications.

 While small organizations have been slower to integrate UC into their existing systems, they have recently begun to more fully link phones, video, and software programs under one system.
 In part, this move stems from the ways that unified communications systems have become increasingly dynamic and diverse.
 UC systems now range from simple video conferences and instant messaging to advanced collaboration programs, data analytics, and all-encompassing dashboards.
 Unified communications offer a host of different attributes that can work for small and large enterprises alike; they can increase data security, encourage collaboration, offer greater mobility, and let agents carry out their customer interactions more efficiency.

 Over the past ten years, phone system solutions have expanded to provide more comprehensive unified communication platforms.
 This allows customers to access public branch exchange (PBX) and voice over internet protocol (VoIP) phone systems, video, integrated messaging, and computer telephony integration (CTI)—programs that allow businesses to thoroughly integrate phones and CRM platforms.

 Avaya has been a long-standing phone and UC communications systems provider that specializes in IP telephony, wireless data, and other business communication and call center solutions.
 Avaya has been offering business phone systems for more than fifteen years, and the provider has systematically expanded its communication offerings to include video, data, integrated messaging, and CTI.
 In addition to infrastructure, Avaya offers customer relations software, including call center programs that integrate web services and contact center technologies.